 Furthermore, we are seeing many examples of employers in garment-producing countries taking advantage of the situation to engage in union-busting and discrimination against members of trade unions.
 In countries such as Cambodia, Myanmar or for instance, employers are pursuing selective dismissals or intimidation of trade union members and pressing charges against workers who are protesting to receive a full payment of their wages and benefits.

-As an increasing number of factories are opening again, it is crucial to ensure that garment workers are protected against exposure to the coronavirus.
+As an increasing number of factories are now starting to open again, it is crucial to ensure that garment workers are protected against exposure to the coronavirus.
 This means that companies should ensure that working conditions are aligned with health and safety guidelines of the ILO and WHO.
 Workers should be able to refuse work without fearing penalization or dismissal and receive additional labour protection and other benefits.

 And in order to respect, protect and fulfill human rights, States should ensure that: